frederic-perez/AmE-dictionary/data/dictionary.md

 __hang on (someone's) words__ _idiom_ To listen very closely, intently, or with obsequious attention to what someone is saying.
 __hangdog look__ _idiom_ A self-pitying expression of abjection, defeat, shame, or guilt.
 __hanger__ _n_ _You left some hangers at my place._
+__hanging offense__ _idiom_ A crime, misdeed, or impropriety that is (hyperbolically) perceived to warrant death by hanging.
+Primarily heard in US.
 __hangnail__ :two::hammer:
 __hangout__ :three::hammer: _This was a hangout._
 __hank__